-A larger atomiser-needlejet size produces an increase in fuel delivery at all throttle positions and, conversely, a smaller size will produce a decrease in fuel delivery at all throttle openings.
+A larger atomiser-needlejet size produces an in crease in fuel delivery at all throttle positions and, conversely, a smaller size will produce a decrease in fuel delivery at all throttle openings.

-Usually the atomisers on carburettors intended for two-stroke engines are manufactured in two types: with either long or short upper parts (figure 23).
-The atomisers with longer upper parts cause a weakening of the mixture at low speeds and during acceleration from low speed; on the other hand, atomisers with shorter upper parts produce extra enrichment.
-Carburettors for racing motorcycles use atomisers with short upper parts.
+Usually the atomisers on Carburetor s intended for two-stroke engines are manufactured in two types: with either long or short upper parts (figure 23).
+The atomisers with longer upper parts cause a weakening of the mixture at low speeds and du ring acceleration from low speed, on the other hand, atomisers shorter upper parts produce extra enrichment.
+Carburattors for racing motor cycles use atomisers with short upper parts.

 3.6.2.
-Full-Throttle system as usually used on 4-Stroke engines and also on two-Stroke Engines in special applications.
+Full-Throttle system as usually used on 4-Stroke engines (also on 2-Stroke engines in special applications)

-Figure 24 shows the full-throttle system used on four-stroke engines which utilises air to change the amount of fuel delivered by atomiser following suddenthrottleopenings.
+Figure 24 shows the full-throttle system used on four-stroke engines which utilises air to change the amount of fuel delivered by atomiser following sudden throttle openings.

-There are several sideholes (6) in the atomiser(5), communicating with the air intake (2).
+There are several side holes (6) in the atomiser (5), communicating with the air intake (2).
 On opening the throttle fuel metered by the main jet (3) flows into the atomiser where it mixes with air drawn through the side holes of the atomiser and the resulting fuel-air emulsion flows into the barrel (4) where it further mixes with air coming from the main intake (1).

-A larger internal diameter of the needlejetatomiser produces an increase in fuel delivery at all throttle valve positions while a smaller size results in a decrease in fuel delivery at all throttle valve openings.
+A larger internal diameter of the needlejet atomiser produces an increase in fuel delivery at all throttle valve positions while a smaller size results in a decrease in fuel delivery at all throttle valve openings.

-The atomisers fitted to carburettors inteded for four-stroke engines are manufactured with different types of side drillings because the positions of these holes affect acceleration response.
+The atomisers fitted to Carburetor s intended for four-stroke engines are manufactured with different types of side drillings because the positions of these holes affect acceleration response.